MustansirZia/textcord/docs/deploy/README.md

 1. Login to your GitHub, GitLab or BitBucket account.
 Create an account if you don't have one from [here](https://github.com/join?source=login).

-2. Head over [here](https://vercel.com/login) and create a Vercel account.
+2. Now, head over [here](https://vercel.com/login) and create a Vercel account.
 You can use your existing existing GitHub, GitLab or BitBucket account to signup quickly.

 ## Deployment